© Crown copyright 2019

 Legislation will be introduced in Finance Bill 2019-20 to establish a Digital Services Tax.

 The Digital Services Tax will apply to businesses that provide a social media platform, search engine or an online marketplace to UK users.
-These businesses will be liable to Digital Services Tax when the group’s worldwide revenues from these digital activities are more than £500m and more than £25m of these revenues are derived from UK users.
+These businesses will be liable to Digital Services Tax when the group’s worldwide revenues from these digital activities are more than £500 million and more than £25 million of these revenues are derived from UK users.

 If the group’s revenues exceed these thresholds, its revenues derived from UK users will be taxed at a rate of 2%.
-There is an allowance of £25m, which means a group’s first £25m of revenues derived from UK users will not be subject to Digital Services Tax.
+There is an allowance of £25 million, which means a group’s first £25 million of revenues derived from UK users will not be subject to Digital Services Tax.

 The provision of a social media platform, internet search engine or online marketplace by a group includes the carrying on of any associated online advertising business.
 An associated online advertising business is a business operated on an online platform that facilitates the placing of online advertising, and derives significant benefit from its connection with the social media platform, search engine or online marketplace.
 There is an exemption from the online marketplace definition for financial and payment services providers.

 The revenues from the business activity will include any revenue earned by the group which is connected to the business activity, irrespective of how the business monetises the platform.
 If revenues are attributable to the business activity and another activity, the business will need to apportion the revenue to each activity on a just and reasonable basis.

 Revenues are derived from UK users if the revenue arises by virtue of a UK user using the platform.
 However, advertising revenues are derived from UK users when the advertisement is intended to be viewed by a UK user.